Robert Munro November 5th, 2009

 Inbal Arnon —

-Lecturer, Department of Psychology, University of Haifa, Israel
+Associate Professor, Department of Psychology, The Hebrew University of Jerusalem, Israel

 Rebecca Greene —

 Dissertation: Language, ideology and identity in rural Eastern Kentucky

 Dissertation: Processing constraints and word order variation in Hindi relative clauses